-With our event starting off in what is known as the capital of Southland, Invercargill proves to boast a massive range of things to do, from the Bill Richardson Transport World to The Southland Museum and Art Gallery, it just goes to show that there’s something for everyone!
+With our event starting off in what is known as the capital of Southland, Invercargill proves to boast a massive range of things to do, from the Bill Richardson Transport World to local museums and art galleries, it just goes to show that there’s something for everyone!

 Of course, our event kicks off in Invercargill at the Bill Richardson Transport World on Monday, 22nd October 2018 with Documentation and Driver’s Briefing taking place there.

 Later that evening, our annual Legend’s of Targa Dinner will be held there, and you’re invited!

 Included in your entry fee are two tickets to this event, and taking place in Bill’s Shed, it’ll prove to be a fantastic night for all!

 Of course, the option is also available for any of your service crew, friends or family to come along to the dinner at $75 per person.

 For more information on Bill Richardson Transport World, visit their website here.

 Ascot Hotel – Buffet Dinner